2007: Exploring the Inner Space of the Celebes Sea Explorers

 National Geographic Society

-Mike has been an electronics and engineering mainstay of the National Geographic's ROV and remote underwater imaging projects since arriving at the Society in 1978.
-He supplied field support for the first two Geographic cover stories done with ROVS, the Hamilton/Scourge wrecks in Lake Ontario and the Breadalbane in the Canadian Arctic.
-He was one of the first pilots of the low-cost ROVS built by Chris Nicholson for the Geographic after these successes.
-He flew these ROVS on Society projects in Bermuda, the Caribbean, Japan, the Philippines, New Guinea, the Marshal Islands, and Russia's Lake Baikal.
-He rigged deep sea cameras and lights on ALVIN, MIR and PISCES submersibles on multiple deep sea vent stories and video programs.
-He designed the RopeCam remote-baited-video-camera-systems, which have brought back first-time animal images from up to two miles deep in Antarctica, the eastern, western, and central Pacific.
+Mike Cole has been an electronics and engineering mainstay of the National Geographic's remotely operated vehicle (ROV) and remote underwater imaging projects since 1978.
+He supplied field support for the first two National Geographic cover stories done with ROVS: the Hamilton/Scourge wrecks in Lake Ontario and the Breadalbane in the Canadian Arctic.
+He was one of the first pilots of the low-cost ROVS built by Chris Nicholson for the Geographic Society after these successes.
+He flew these ROVS on society projects in Bermuda, the Caribbean, Japan, the Philippines, New Guinea, the Marshal Islands, and Russia's Lake Baikal.
+He rigged deep-sea cameras and lights on Alvin, Mir, and Pisces submersibles on multiple deep-sea vent stories and video programs.
+He designed the RopeCam remote-baited-video-camera-systems, which have brought back first-time animal images from up to two miles deep in Antarctica, as well as the eastern, western, and central Pacific.
 Known as "Marvelous Mike," he always has a solution to any electronics failure in the field, once pulling a power supply out of a boom-box to breathe enough life into a dead ROV to get the necessary pictures.

 Cabell DavisCabell Davis